Kblack0610/fuzzy-drunk-finder/scratchpad.md

 - Add commands to manually clear/reset cached data for users who want fresh results
 - Only display global history when it makes sense - often context-specific history is more valuable
 - Design for both performance and user experience - caching improves response time but context-aware results improve usability
+- When implementing features, focus on one problem at a time and test thoroughly
+- Remember to properly clean up formatting codes (ANSI colors, tags) when processing user selection
+- ANSI color codes can be used to highlight important entries without affecting functionality
+- Using sed to clean up display artifacts is a reliable approach
+- Testing is essential when making significant changes to ensure functionality remains intact
+- Prioritize fixing core functionality before adding performance enhancements
+- For complex changes, implement and test in smaller steps rather than all at once

 ## Potential Additional Improvements
 1. Add fuzzy search capabilities for deeper directory structures